metatensor/metatrain/docs/src/getting-started/custom_dataset_conf.rst

 .. note::

-   `metatensor-models` does not convert units during training or evaluation.
+   `metatrain` does not convert units during training or evaluation.
 Units are only required if model should be used to run MD simulations.

 Targets Section